It is a great place to live, work and play!!!!!

 • Greene County is designated as a sixth class county (population of 45,000 to 94,999).

-• Greene County is made up of 26 municipalities (20 Townships and 6 Boroughs).
+• Greene County is made up of 26 municipalies (20 Townships and 6 Boroughs).
 The largest municipality being Franklin Township.